inspr/core-legacy/doc/client_controller.md

 ## Using the Client Controller

 To use the client, call the respective function to the type of structure you want to manipulate followed by the operation function that must be done.
-For example, to create a new app `HelloWorldApp` inside the root dApp, just do:
+For example, to create a new dApp `HelloWorldApp` inside the root dApp, just do:

 ```go
 resp, err := client.Apps().Create(context.Background(), "", &meta.App{